dcaba/slides/src/180612_transformingImagesAtScaleWithGo/3_yams.md

 ##

+* Some functionality may be covered...
-* Resize functionality and format conversion is normally covered...
+    * Typically resizing and format conversion
-    * But not all our functionality (watermarking?)
+    * But *not all our functionality* (watermarking?)
 * It may mean duplicated processing
 * Not easy to pack something like libvips as lambdas
-* No single & global CDN in Schibsted
+* *No unique & global CDN* in Schibsted

 ## Not a new story... why not presenting it before?